wlzhao/gkmean/README.md

 ## References
-Please cite gkmean in your publications if it helps your research:
+Please cite GK-means in your publications if it helps your research:
 ```
 @inproceedings{WlZhao18,
   author    = {Chenghao Deng and